Posted on

 • Let all items cool before placing them in the refrigerator

-• Breakfast: Both can be reheated in the microwave
+• Breakfast: Both meals can be reheated in the microwave.

-• Lunch: Both meals can be reheated in the microwave, serve salad items chilled
+• Lunch: Both ground beef and chicken can be reheated in the microwave, but serve lettuce wraps chilled

 Extra Flavors and Substitutions

-• Beef Lettuce Wraps: Use ground turkey or tofu for a leaner, plant-based alternative.
+• Beef Lettuce Wraps: Try ground turkey or ground chicken instead of beef

 Extra Leftover Ingredients Not Used